We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 As educators in an international setting, it is important to have pedagogical creativity and ability to apply differentiation in you work – in planning, teaching, and assessing.
 Teachers need to have a strong professional self-confidence and classroom management skills.

 We need to be flexible when facing any kind of changes.
 Ability to learn new competencies and putting those skills into practice is highly important.
-Organizational skills and the ability to manage large entities are valuable strengths to have.
-Professional development and positive challenges keep you awake and ready for what is coming.
+Organizational skills and the ability to manage

-What are the highlights of our job?
+What are the highlights of your job?

 Cultural diversity is one of the best parts of working at Qatar-Finland International School.
 There are over 60 different nationalities in our school community.
 It is very eye-opening as well as fascinating to get to know people from so many different backgrounds.